sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

     - If action is RAISE_ALARM, add the record to ALARM table
     - If action is CLEAR_ALARM, remove the entry from ALARM table
     - If action is ACK_ALARM, update is_acknowledged flag of the corresponding raised entry in ALARM table
-    - Update system health status
+    - Alarm Statistics Table is updated
 - Invoke logging API to send a formatted message to syslog

 #### 3.1.2.1 Severity